Quitch/GW-AI-Overhaul/README.md

 - **Threat Level**: based on the total eco score of all enemies.

-- **Threat**: eco threat of that Commander.
+- **Threat**: the eco threat of that Commander.
 This increases the deeper you proceed into the galaxy.

 - **Personality**: the playstyle adopted by the Commander.
 Some are better than others and it's up to you to figure out which.